 If you think email marketing is no longer effective, think again.
 Email remains one of the most potent and affordable methods of online marketing.
 Here are some essential insights into improving your email marketing today.

 Email marketing is a favorite approach of so many companies because it works!
 Here's a look at some of the primary benefits.

 Email marketing is one of the most cost-effective online marketing strategies.
 Several email tools are virtually free to start.

-Cost structures for email services are typically based on the number of subscribers in your database.
+Email service cost structures are typically based on the number of subscribers in your database.
 You maintain ownership of the subscriber database in most cases.
 So, your investment in growing your list is not lost if you cancel the service.

 Conversion Funnels Improve Email Marketing Outcomes

 What is a conversion funnel?
 Central to inbound marketing, a conversion funnel is a path your customers and prospects take as they transition from a website visitor to a prospect or lead to a customer.
-A conversion funnel includes email marketing to keep your contacts and prospects engaged and to nudge them to the next step in their customer journey.
+A conversion funnel includes email marketing to engage your contacts and prospects and nudge them to the next step in their customer journey.

 When you understand the "customer journey," you can optimize your marketing strategy to increase conversions.
 Many businesses use conversion funnels in tandem with email campaigns with great success.